DazFather/brush/README.md

 ## To Do
 - [x] Create a function to embed a painted item into a string to paint
 - [x] Add documentation
-- [ ] Add some helper for selecting the color (maybe from hex? or a set of constant)
+- [x] Add some helper functions and constants for selecting colors
 - [ ] Create some examples and add some screenshots in the README